FiveM-Scripts/Cops_FiveM/README.md

 # Commands

 Admin commands :
-* /copadd (ID) : add a cop to bdd
+* /copadd (ID) : add a cop to bdd  -- lite & full version
-* /coprem (ID) : remove a cop
+* /coprem (ID) : remove a cop -- lite & full version

 Cop commands :
-* /check : check the player inventory (you have to be stick to him)
+* /check : check the player inventory (you have to be stick to him) -- full version
-* /cuff : cuff a player (also stick to the player)
+* /cuff : cuff a player (also stick to the player)  -- lite & full version
-* /fines (ID) (Amount) : force a player to pay a fine
+* /fines (ID) (Amount) : force a player to pay a fine  -- full version
-* /forceEnter : make the player look at the vehicle and stick to it, cuff the player, use the command to force the player to enter in the vehicle
+* /forceEnter : make the player look at the vehicle and stick to it, cuff the player, use the command to force the player to enter in the vehicle  -- lite & full version
 For forceEnter, the player MUST be close to the vehicle and look at it

 # Special Thanks